postolache-andreea-miruna/SnakeGameRobotics/README.md

 |20              | + 2   | + 3    | + 4  |
 |30              | + 3   | + 4    | + 5  |

+While playing, on the LCD there are displayed informations about: HS, score and level (level means the difficulty chosen by the player)

 </details>